Usman-Khan707/Class-Conditioned-Industrial-Defect-Detection-Using-YOLO11-and-MobileNetV3/README.md

 ### Original source dataset

-RIDAC is based on the **Visual Anomaly (VisA) Dataset**, an industrial visual-anomaly detection and segmentation dataset introduced by Yang Zou, Jongheon Jeong, Latha Pemula, Dongqing Zhang, and Onkar Dabeer in the ECCV 2022 paper *SPot-the-Difference Self-Supervised Pre-training for Anomaly Detection and Segmentation*.
+This project is based on the **Visual Anomaly (VisA) Dataset**, an industrial visual-anomaly detection and segmentation dataset introduced by Yang Zou, Jongheon Jeong, Latha Pemula, Dongqing Zhang, and Onkar Dabeer in the ECCV 2022 paper *SPot-the-Difference Self-Supervised Pre-training for Anomaly Detection and Segmentation*.

 The original dataset was released by researchers affiliated with **AWS AI Labs** and **KAIST**.
 It contains: